William-Robert-Robertson/WildCamera/README.md

 ### **4. Optional Add-On Modules**

 - **RFID / PIT** to read ID from tagged animals
-- **LASER Spot Allignment** to make the system quicker and easier to allign and set up
+- **LASER Spot Alignment** to make the system quicker and easier to allign in the trees
 - **4G LTE** Remote monitoring and control via mobile phone network via LTE (Long-Term Evolution) - successor to GSM to communicate over mobile phone network
 - **Temperature Sensor** small and robust - multiple temperature sensors can be connected and can be some distance from the processor
 - **Humidity Sensor**